planttheidea/crio/README.md

 ```

 This is a simple example, but `mutate` will allow you to work with the standard (mutable) JS objects and maximize performance.

+#### Gotchas

+**Recursive objects are not allowed**

+Immutable objects with recursive values are basically impossible, and trying them will cause a stack overflow, so be mindful of that!

 #### Development